Become a Seasearch volunteer

 Q. Do I need to have insurance?

-A. You will need to have a diving medical certificate or a Sports Diver medical self-declaration and have 3rd party diving insurance.
+A. To join an organised Seasearch dive trip, you will need to have a diving medical certificate or a Sports Diver medical self-declaration and you must have 3rd party diving insurance.

 BSAC members have 3rd party diving insurance as part of their membership.
 See information about joining the BSAC Marine Conservation Divers Branch.